 Ph.D., University of Tennessee, 1981; M.A., University of Tennessee, 1978; B.S., Ball State University, 1976

-Dr. Ladd is a professor of sociology and a former chair of the Department of Sociology and the Environmental Studies Program at Loyola University New Orleans.
+Anthony E. Ladd is a professor of sociology in the Department of Sociology and The Environment Program and is a former chair of both the Department of Sociology and the Environmental Studies Program at Loyola University New Orleans.
 He received his Ph.D. and M.A. in sociology from the University of Tennessee and his B.S. in sociology from Ball State University.
-Before coming to Loyola in 1987, he previously taught at North Georgia College and State University, the University of Tennessee, and Carson-Newman College, and has served as a Visiting Professor at Duke University, Oregon State University, and Mississippi State University.
-He has given invited lectures at many campuses, including Oklahoma State University, Villanova University, the University of South Florida, the University of Indianapolis, West Virginia Tech, and Worcester State College, and is a former president of the Association for Humanist Sociology.
+He has taught at the University of North Georgia, the University of Tennessee, and Carson-Newman College, and served as a Visiting Professor at Duke University, Oregon State University, and Mississippi State University.
+He has also given invited lectures on such campuses as Oklahoma State University, Villanova University, the University of South Florida, the University of Indianapolis, and West Virginia Tech, and is a former president of the Association for Humanist Sociology.

-Dr. Ladd’s major area of research centers around the impacts of environmental controversies and disasters on communities.
-He has published more than 40 articles, chapters, and reviews in such venues as Sociological Inquiry, Sociological Spectrum, American Behavioral Scientist, Social Forces, Rural Sociology, Humanity and Society, Journal of Public Management and Social Policy, Social Justice, and Environmental History.
-His most recent published research has documented the psychosocial impacts of Hurricane Katrina on the college students of Mississippi State University and New Orleans, as well as the socio-environmental impacts and conflicts surrounding salmon farms in the Pacific Northwest.
-Currently, he is researching the impacts of offshore aquaculture in the Gulf of Mexico, natural gas hydrofracking in Louisiana, and the continuing environmental and political issues surrounding the 2010 BP Oil Disaster.
+Dr. Ladd’s major area of research centers on the impacts of environmental controversies and technological disasters on communities.
+He has published some 50 articles, chapters, and reviews in such venues as Sociological Inquiry, Social Currents, Sociological Spectrum, American Behavioral Scientist, Humanity and Society, Journal of Public Management and Social Policy, and Social Justice.
+His most recent published research analyzes the environmental disputes and differential impacts of natural gas fracking in the Haynesville and Tuscaloosa Shale regions of Louisiana, as well as the myriad negative consequences of our continued reliance on fossil fuels.